Bill de Blasio: Early life, family and education

-In 1966, the family moved to Cambridge, Massachusetts, when Warren was offered a job at Arthur D. Little, and de Blasio began kindergarten.
-Bill and his brother Donald were then raised by Maria and her extended family.
+In 1966, the family moved to Cambridge, Massachusetts after Warren was offered a job at management consulting group Arthur D. Little, and Bill began kindergarten.
+Bill and his brother Donald then grew up with Maria and her extended family.
 Of his early childhood, de Blasio said, "my mother and father broke up very early on in the time I came along, and I was brought up by my mother's family—that's the bottom line—the de Blasio family."

 When de Blasio was 18, his father committed suicide while suffering from incurable lung cancer.
-In 1979, de Blasio graduated from Cambridge Rindge and Latin School, where he was in student government and was known to peers as "Senator Provolone".
+In 1979, de Blasio graduated from Cambridge Rindge and Latin School in Cambridge, Massachusetts, where he was in student government and was known to peers as "Senator Provolone".
 (Note: His nickname came from his "twin penchants for politics and Italian sandwiches".
 De Blasio recalled it as "a well-meaning taunt" that spoke to his "overt Italian pride" and interest in politics.)
-He received a Bachelor of Arts from New York University in metropolitan studies, a program in urban studies, and a Master of International Affairs from Columbia University's School of International and Public Affairs.
-He is a 1981 Harry S. Truman Scholar.
+He received a Bachelor of Arts degree from New York University in Manhattan in metropolitan studies, a program in urban studies, and a Master of International Affairs degree from Columbia University's School of International and Public Affairs.
+He was a 1981 Harry S. Truman Scholar.